GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 If your device is already enrolled with Defender or any other antivirus solution, it has to be completely unenrolled from it before you proceed to onboard the device to SEED.

 1. Open **Terminal** and run `mdatp health`.

-?> Note: If you get a `mdatp: command not found` error, you do not have Defender installed on your device and can skip the steps in this section.
 2. Take note of the value displayed for **org_id**.

+?> Note: If you get a `mdatp: command not found` error, you do not have Defender installed on your device.
+You can skip the steps in this section.

 3. Refer to the following table and identify your **Defender organisation** and download the respective offboarding package.

   | org_id  | Defender organisation | Offboarding package |